writethedocs/www/docs/conf/atlantic/2024/unconference.rst

 Keep in mind the following tips (inspired by the “Open Space Technology” infographic):

 * Whoever comes is the right people.
-You can get great results with 5 people or 20 people (the maximum size of sessions in Hopin).
+You can get great results with 5 people or 20 people (the maximum size of sessions in the virtual conference platform).
 Sometimes it can be to have a smaller, but more engaged group in your session; sometimes your proposed topic will be very popular, and you'll need to pay attention to make sure that everyone has a chance to participate as they want.

 * Whenever it starts within your allotted time slot is the right time.
 People might come and go during the session and that’s ok!
 If you are worried about lack of attendance, see the previous tip.

 * Whatever happens is the only thing that could have happened.
 Even though the session starts out with a topic, keep an open mind to the discussions that occur, and you might end up with a totally different outcome.

 * When it’s over, it’s over.
 The time slots help organize the sessions, but you can finish early if that's how things develop.
-If a group of you wants to continue the conversation after your time slot is over, you can organize your own session in Hopin, but be aware that it won't appear on the Hopin schedule, so it's up to the group that wants to keep talking to make sure everyone winds up in the right session.
+If a group of you wants to continue the conversation after your time slot is over, you can organize your own session in the virtual conference platform, but be aware that it won't appear on that schedule, so it's up to the group that wants to keep talking to make sure everyone winds up in the right session.

 Attend a session
 ----------------